Our President

 Paul Galloway

-During this time Paul visited Kenya, Hungary and Communist Poland on missionary trips, he also visited Communist East Germany with the Boy Scouts of America, as well as traveled extensively throughout Europe and the Middle East.
-Paul has completed the Hajj pilgrimage, and has participated in an interfaith pilgrimage to the Holy Land with the Society for Biblical Studies.
-Paul’s education includes a BA in History from the University of Houston, and a Master’s Degree in Civic Leadership from Lipscomb University.
+During this time Paul visited Kenya, Hungary, and Communist Poland on missionary trips, he also visited Communist East Germany with the Boy Scouts of America, as well as traveled extensively throughout Europe and the Middle East.
+Paul has completed the Hajj pilgrimage and has participated in an interfaith pilgrimage to the Holy Land with the Society for Biblical Studies.
+Paul’s education includes a BA in History from the University of Houston and a Master’s Degree in Civic Leadership from Lipscomb University.
 He is also a graduate of the FBI-Houston Citizens’ Academy, Class of 2012.
 Paul is a proud husband and father of four, he has an interfaith and multiracial family and is of Scotch-Irish and Mexican descent.
-He is native Texan, who now lives in Colorado.
+He is a native Texan, who now lives in Colorado.

 Mohammed Belyamani

-Information Technology Manager
+Information Technology Advisor

-In his involvement with Maqasid Institute, Mohammed’s ambition is to be part of the transformation of the powerful new Maqasid methodology to a well established school of thought in pushing the boundaries to more effective, humanistic and pluralistic Islamic contributions.
+In his involvement with Maqasid Institute, Mohammed’s ambition is to be part of the transformation of the powerful new Maqasid methodology to a well-established school of thought in pushing the boundaries to more effective, humanistic, and pluralistic Islamic contributions.

 OUR OFFICES